ratwolfzero/hopalong_python/README.md

 Computing the attractor with a very high number of iterations while maintaining:

 - Generally a code structure with low complexity
-- high processing speed with low memory requirements and
+- High processing speed with low memory requirements and
-- representation of the attractor in the form of a density map resembling a probability density function (PDF)
+- Representation of the attractor in the form of a density map resembling a probability density function (PDF)

 #### Core algorithm

 Two-pass algorithm with separate computation of:

-- spatial expansion of the attractor trajectory during the first pass and
+- Spatial expansion of the attractor trajectory during the first pass and
-- direct mapping of the sequentially generated floating point values in continuous space to a discrete image grid, while tracking the pixel hit count to display the density map in the second pass
+- Direct mapping of the sequentially generated floating point values in continuous space to a discrete image grid, while tracking the pixel hit count to display the density map in the second pass
 - Efficient application of just-in-time (JIT) compilation supported by a low complexity code structure
 - Appropriate image processing and representation of the attractor are achieved by applying methods from the Matplotlib library